Congratulations to the 2018 ComEd Green Region Grantees:

 Lake and Cook County

-Buffalo Grove Park District, Restoring Mike Rylko Park The Buffalo Grove Park District project will extend and accelerate the restoration of Mike Rylko Community Park’s streambanks, woodlands and wetlands along the Willow Stream corridor.
+- Restoring Mike Rylko Park (Buffalo Grove Park District): This project extended and accelerated the restoration of Mike Rylko Community Park’s streambanks, woodlands, and wetlands along the Willow Stream corridor.

-Grayslake Community Park District, Meadowview Nature Path Grayslake Community Park District, in collaboration with Meadowview Sprouts, will work on restoration of a wooded area, adding a nature trail and interpretive signage, and the replacing a wetland boardwalk.
+- Meadowview Nature Path (Grayslake Community Park District): Grayslake Community Park District, in collaboration with Meadowview Sprouts, worked on restoration of a wooded area, adding a nature trail and interpretive signage, and replacing a wetland boardwalk.

-Libertyville Township Open Space District, Liberty Prairie Reserve Restoration Project This grant will help restore 113 acres of degraded farmland into a native habitat that will connect to three Illinois Nature preserves, creating one contiguous block of habitat.
+- Liberty Prairie Reserve Restoration Project (Libertyville Township Open Space District): This grant helped restore 113 acres of degraded farmland into a native habitat that connects to three Illinois Nature preserves, creating one contiguous block of habitat.

-Park District of Highland Park, Skokie River Woods Open Space Planning This project will develop an open space plan to increase public access to the Skokie River Woods natural area and improve regional connectivity while protecting the environmental integrity of the wetland ecosystem.
+- Skokie River Woods Open Space Planning (Park District of Highland Park): This project developed an open space plan to increase public access to the Skokie River Woods natural area and improve regional connectivity while protecting the environmental integrity of the wetland ecosystem.

-Village of Lake Zurich, Oak Ridge Park Habitat Restoration This project will begin the habitat restoration of a degraded oak woodland, which will include the removal of invasive species and reintroduction of native ones.
+- Oak Ridge Park Habitat Restoration (Village of Lake Zurich): This project began the habitat restoration of a degraded oak woodland, which included the removal of invasive species and the reintroduction of native ones.